-6. Control of the Temperature
+6. Temperature Control

-Until now, the temperature has been controlled by means of a Proportional controller (P controller) with proportional gain 1000, making it behave like an on/off controller.
+Until now, the temperature has been controlled by means of a Proportional (P) controller with proportional gain K = 1000, making it behave like an on/off controller.
 We will now investigate how control performance is affected by varying the proportional gain of the P controller.
-Subsequently, the controller will be extended to a Proportional Integrating (PI) controller in order to achieve better control performance (in terms of tracking, disturbance rejection and control signal activity).
+Subsequently, the controller will be extended to a Proportional Integrating (PI) controller in order to achieve better control performance (in terms of tracking, disturbance rejection, and control signal activity).